gjabel/personal-site/content/post/global-migrant-stocks.md

 ## R Code

 These plots were all produced in R, primarily using the `chordDiagram()` function in the  [circlize](https://jokergoo.github.io/circlize_book/book/the-chorddiagram-function.html) package.
 A while ago I wrote a [post](http://guyabel.com/post/animated-directional-chord-diagrams) with more details on creating animated chord diagrams.
-The specific code for the plots above gets a bit overwhelming (and is poorly commented) so I am hesitant to put it on Github, especially becuase the more complicated parts for defining the lines for the global regions can now be done much more easily using the new `group` argument in the `chordDiagram()` function, as descirbed in a recent [post](https://jokergoo.github.io/2020/06/08/multiple-group-chord-diagram/) by Zuguang Gu.
+The specific code for the plots above gets a bit overwhelming (and is poorly commented) so I am hesitant to put it on Github, especially because the more complicated parts for defining the lines for the global regions can now be done much more easily using the new `group` argument in the `chordDiagram()` function, as described in a recent [post](https://jokergoo.github.io/2020/06/08/multiple-group-chord-diagram/) by Zuguang Gu.